LukaNestorovic/HospitalApplication/README.md

--Mine assignment was Patient role
+- Mine assignment was Patient role
--Credentials for patient login:
+- Credentials for patient login:
--Email: a@gmail.com
+- Email: a@gmail.com
--Password: 1234
+- Password: 1234